PrasadWilagama/Independent-Learning/README.md

 Topic identification

 Day 02
-Finalising the topic and getting started with reading research papaers
+Finalising the topic and getting started with reading research papers